BrightChanges/InfoScience/Journal.md

         index, letter = items
         for index, letter in enumerate (bears):
             print index, letter
+   Result: https://github.com/BrightChanges/InfoScience_Kien-Le-Trung/blob/master/Screen%20Shot%200002-04-09%20at%209.17.05%20PM.png and 4 other pictures in my main file on Github.

  Task2-create a program that prints the years from 1900 to 2000: